kubedb/docs/docs/concepts/catalog/elasticsearch.md

 `spec.deprecated` is an optional field that specifies whether the docker images specified here is supported by the current KubeDB operator.
 For example, we have modified `kubedb/elasticsearch:6.2.4` docker image to support custom configuration and re-tagged as `kubedb/elasticsearch:6.2.4-v1`.
 Now, KubeDB `0.9.0-rc.0` supports providing custom configuration which required `kubedb/elasticsearch:6.2.4-v1` docker image.
 So, we have marked `kubedb/elasticsearch:6.2.4` as deprecated in KubeDB `0.9.0-rc.0`.

 The default value of this field is `false`.
-If `spec.depcrecated` is set `true`, KubeDB operator will not create the database and other respective resources for this version.
+If `spec.deprecated` is set `true`, KubeDB operator will not create the database and other respective resources for this version.

 ### spec.db.image

-`spec.db.image` is a required field that specifies the docker image which will be used to create Statfulset by KubeDB operator to create expected Elasticsearch database.
+`spec.db.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected Elasticsearch database.

 ### spec.exporter.image